Syed-Javith/react-native-crud-app/README.md

 # Tech Stack
   - React Native
   - Firebase

 # react-native-crud-app
 to run the app
  - use nodejs and run
   **npm i**
  - then start the app using(make sure you have installed expo) **npm run**

+ - to install expo into your system use command **npm install -g expo-cli**

 # About App
 - while registering for use any email and password